bedirhantong/NewsApp_Compose/README.md

 # NewsApp
-- This application is developed as an internship application for Appcent company.
+- This mobile  application is developed as an internship application for Appcent company.

 ## Built With 🛠